 Rebless™ is a home rehabilitation device from a robotic technology-based high-tech Korean startup H Robotics that provides various exercise positions for both upper and lower limbs.

-Advancing age has always been the Achilles’ Heel of mankind; we can beat every challenge life throws at us, but not life itself (or rather, its end).
-We will all grow old one day, our bodies will become weary and frail, our limbs will lose their elasticity, and we’ll need help even to maneuver properly.
-Similar traits can be observed in a person suffering from musculoskeletal or neurological issues that affect major muscle or nerve groups in the body, crucial for sustained movement and good health.
+Advancing age has always been the Achilles’ Heel of humankind; we can beat every challenge life throws at us, but not life itself (or rather, its end).
+We will all grow old one day, our bodies will become weary and frail.
+Our limbs will lose their elasticity, and we’ll need help even to maneuver properly.
+Similar traits can be observed in a person suffering from musculoskeletal or neurological issues.
+They affect major muscle or nerve groups in the body, crucial for sustained movement and good health.

 We know that physical activity is the cornerstone for a healthy, active life- even at an advanced age.
 Multiple studies have proven the positive effects physical activity has on our health.
 The CDC recommends all adults above 65 get at least 150 minutes of moderate-to-intensive aerobic activities in a week to ensure peak functional fitness.